lanmaster53/burp-probe/README.md

 1. Browse to the application at http://127.0.0.1.
 1. Log in to the application.
 1. Add a scanner node on the "Nodes" page.
 See the "Deploying Scanner Nodes" section for details on setting up a node.
-    1. Use the hostname `host.docker.internal` to access a Burp Suite Pro instance running on the local host.
+    * Accessing a Burp Suite Pro instance running on the local host may require the host IP address or `host.docker.internal`.
 1. Configure and run a scan on the "Scans" page.
 1. Click the scan to monitor it for results.